Xi Jinping eyes first in-person summit with Biden in November in Asia (WSJ) - ExBulletin

 “The objective of this campaign is clear: to intimidate and coerce Taiwan and undermine its resilience,” the official said.

+Viewing Pelosi’s visit as an act that undermines its sovereignty, China has been furious with the move, responding by staging large-scale military exercises in areas surrounding Taiwan and cutting off some trade with the island.
+He also halted talks with Washington on climate change and suspended communication with US military commanders.

-But Campbell added that Washington intended to keep lines of communication open with Beijing.
+Campbell added that the United States intends to keep lines of communication with China open and urged Beijing to behave as a “responsible power” by reopening the channels it has closed.

-According to the WSJ, preparations are underway for Xi to make his first international trip in nearly three years amid the coronavirus pandemic, after wrapping up a two-decade Communist Party congress slated for the fall.
+If Xi visits Southeast Asia in November, it would be his first international trip in nearly three years amid the coronavirus pandemic.
+The trip is expected to come after a two-decade Communist Party congress slated for the fall, when Xi is seeking an unusual third term as leader.

 He will likely attend a two-day summit of the leaders of the Group of 20 economies on the Indonesian island of Bali from November 15, then travel to Bangkok to attend the summit of the Asia-Pacific economic cooperation forum two days later. , the newspaper said. .